salmanytofficial/XLICON-V2-MD/Termux-Guide.md

  ```SH
  > npm start
  ```
- Running the above command will start the bot.
-To authenticate scan the QR which shows up in the terminal using the WA-Web Scanner on your WhatsApp .
+ Running the above command will start the bot okay.
+To authenticate ( log in to bot )scan the QR which shows up in the terminal using the WA-Web Scanner on your WhatsApp .
 Good Luck!

  [Set it up on Heroku](https://github.com/salmanytofficial/XLICON-V2-MD/blob/master/Heroku-Hosting-Guide.md)